 This alone will significantly increase your reading speed, while also decreasing distraction AND increasing your focus.

-One of the biggest keys to success on the MCAT and especially the CARS section is having a solid understanding of what the author of the passage is communicating.
+Another benefit of focusing on ideas instead of getting lost in details is in the CARS section, where having a solid understanding of what the author of the passage is communicating is extremely valuable.

 Also, before reading any passage, observe any tables, figures, and charts that are also provided.
 Sounds simple but you’ll not only be able to understand more this way, but also go through the passage faster.

 You'll also notice that at the end of every passage, in tiny letters, is the author name, the year, and the title.
 Read all of that.
 Why?
 It will give you a big hint of what the passage you’re reading will be about!